Section: Surfboards

 Sleeping with the Robber

 Sleeping with the Robber.
-The editor didn't want this one to go back to Channel Islands.
+We didn’t want this one to go back to Channel Islands.

 I reckon you may be better off with something a little more sturdy than The Robber as it can be loose at times.
 If you like Al Merrick boards how about trying The Pod or the Waterhog models.
 Both will suit your level whilst leaving room to grow.